ndipatri/ComposeZeroTo98/README.md

 }
 ```

->Here we have a simple test that asserts our Fragment’s views when the siren is off.
+>Here we have a simple test that asserts our MainActivity’s views when the siren is off.

 >Remember with Espresso, our ***tests run in a separate thread*** from the app itself.
 We need an explicit delay here because it takes a bit of ***time to query Particle for the current state of the siren***.
 If we knew more about the code itself, remember we’re new developers on this project, we could ‘synchronize’ this test with our app using ***Idling Resources***, but we’re trying to go from ***0 to 98 very quickly*** and don't know much about the code.
 So we'll keep this explicit delay for our end-to-end test for now.